Join us for an adventure in flavor!

 Katsu Curry is a pairing of Japanese Curry with Tonkatsu, a panko fried pork cutlet.
 Chicken is sometimes used in place of pork.

 Sometimes, the curry takes the form of a simple sauce, made with pre-made curry roux.
-Other times, the curry has additions like vegetables, which we are using today.
+Other times, the curry has additions like vegetables, which I am using today.
 It can even have meat in the curry.
-You can try pairing the katsu with our Japanese Beef Curry.
+You can try pairing the katsu with my Japanese Beef Curry.

 It is said to have been invented in a restaurant in 1948, when a patron complained that it was too much of a bother to eat katsu and curry separately.